beacon-biosignals/julia_pod/README.md

 with the same build stages as `add_me_to_your_PATH/Dockerfile.template`.

 `--julia` is the julia command to be run in the container, as a comma-separated list of "-quoted words.
-Defaults to `"julia"` if `--image` is set, or `"julia", "--sysimage=/deps.so"` if it is not since this is what the default `Dockerfile` is set up to run.
+Defaults to `"julia"`.

 If no `--image=...` is passed in, `julia_pod` will call `accounts.sh` and then `build_image` to build one.
 For this: